varunrsekar/k8s-dra-driver/tests/bats/README.md

 Misc notes:

+* The test suite stops on first failure (using the [new](https://github.com/bats-core/bats-core/issues/209) `--abort` flag for bats).
+  The tests are not perfectly independent yet, and hence that's sane default behavior.
 * Don't skip the section about when [not to use `run`](https://bats-core.readthedocs.io/en/stable/writing-tests.html#when-not-to-use-run).
 * Take inspiration from [cri-o tests](https://github.com/cri-o/cri-o/tree/81e69a58c7e6ec8699b3bdd8696b1d0e25e32bfb/test).
-* Stop test suite on first failure?
-No first-class support in bats.
-See [this](https://github.com/bats-core/bats-core/issues/209) discussion.
 * We can and should radically iterate on the test suite's config interface to satisfy our needs.